-My road was all mapped out with university studies and a defined path leading to a profession in the heart of the city of Montreal in the coming years.
-Having studied town planning at the age of 20, I envisioned my future in a tidy and conventional way.
+My road was traced and my course defined, leading to a profession in the heart of the city of Montreal in the next few years.
+Having studied urban planning at the age of 20, I saw my future in a tidy and conventional way.

-Very often, we put it off and we do not dare to move, because fear, always present, prevents us from doing so.
-Confronting it and jumping into the void in order to live my dreams is the best feeling I have had in my life, and I still experience it every time when developing a project.
+Very often, we postpone and we don't dare to move, because fear, always present, prevents us from doing so.
+Confronting it and jumping into the void to live my dreams is the best feeling I've had in my life, and I still feel it every time when developing a project.

 Trusting our intuition is what helps us.
-We are all leaders of tomorrow and going off the beaten track means reforging the future, rethinking a new way of life.
+We are all the leaders of tomorrow and thinking outside the box means reforging the future, rethinking a new way of life.